mlibrary/heliotrope/README.md

 #### Run the application

-Run this command to start Fedora, Solr and Rails servers:
+Execute this command to start Fedora, Solr and Rails servers:
 ```
 $ ./bin/bundle exec ./bin/rails hydra:server
 ```
-Or, if you prefer to start each server individually execute each of the following commands in a seperate shells: *(you must use this alternate option if running on a VM)*
+Or, if you prefer to start each server individually execute each of the following commands in a seperate shell: *(you must use this alternate option if running on a VM)*

 ```
 $ redis-server /usr/local/etc/redis.conf